Interrupting the process: critical exceptions¶

 One exception class plays a particular role:

-hook and will cause the import process to abort.
+event and will cause the import process to abort.

-The reason for this exception is to react to some critical issue that may happen during the call to a user function or a hook and which affects the whole import process.
+The reason for this exception is to react to some critical issue that may happen during the call to a user function or inside an event listener and which affects the whole import process.
 For example, if you are transforming a date and a single record has an invalid date, you probably don’t want to interrupt the whole process for this.
 You want to record the issue is some way, but not pull the hand brake.
 On the other hand, say that you are saving some files and the target file storage is not available: you will probably want to stop the process before every record is saved with its related files.

 Make sure to include a helpful error message when throwing this exception.